Water Damage From the Upstairs Condo? 6 Steps to Recovery

 Ask the HOA for a copy of their master insurance policy as well as the association’s bylaws and declarations.
 Review the information with your agent.
 He or she can work through variations in provisions relevant to your situation.
 This allows you to identify and fill in any gaps between HOA coverage and your homeowners policy.

-In addition to reviewing the HOA’s insurance coverage, make sure you understand your rights as a condo owner.
-The Illinois Condominium Property Act spells out specifics that apply to HOAs and condo owners.
+If you’re a resident of Illinois, in addition to reviewing the HOA’s insurance coverage, make sure you understand your rights as a condo owner.
+The Illinois Condominium Property Act defines specifics that apply to HOAs and condo owners.

 The ICPA also defines the HOA’s responsibility for maintaining building conditions and common elements.
 In general, if water damage doesn’t originate inside a unit, it’s likely caused by a problem that must be addressed by the HOA.